-How to Vet and Choose a White Label Travel Portal / Private Label Travel Booking Engine
+How to Vet and Select a White Label Travel Portal / Private Label Travel Booking Engine

-Want to know how to identify a white label travel solution for your organization?
-This comprehensive buyers guide gives you the tools you need to identify and assess the best platform for your organization or company.
+Want to know how to identify a white label travel solution for your company/organization?
+This comprehensive buyer's guide provides the information and tools you need to assess and select the best platform.

 About 19 min.

 This article is for member/customer engagement professionals, as well as other executives, tasked with attracting a larger audience, and boosting member acquisition and retention rates.
 It's also a guide for anyone else interested in learning how a branded travel platform can generate loyalty and/or drive incremental revenue.

 That includes those with an interest in association benefits, member engagement, customer engagement, new business development, affinity group benefits, travel agent platforms, travel club benefits, credit union benefits, cash back platforms, and consumer rewards platforms.

 What You Should Learn:

 This guide will outline the criteria for identifying the best white label travel platforms so you can effectively evaluate competing products.

 After reading this buyer’s guide, you should have a more thorough understanding of how programs are built, why platforms differ, and which features are likely to have the greatest impact on your organization.